Two of the most glorious pop culture moments of the 1980s, fronted by the irreplaceable Wendy James.

-These two reissues are a great reminder of just what a vital FastPop force TV were in those pre-grunge, pre-rave days.
-Sounding a little less Eighties than you might think (production wise at least), the two albums, now expanded into double CD sets, are vital, lively explosions of pop genius, rammed with infectiously catchy tunes from Nick Christian Sayer, guitar riffs, pop culture references and a fin-de-siecle mentality where the end of the 20th century, and the hopes for the 21st, collide.
+The first two albums are a great reminder of just what a vital FastPop force TV was in those pre-grunge, pre-rave days.
+Sounding a little less Eighties than you might think (production-wise at least), the two albums, now expanded into double-CD sets, are vital, lively explosions of pop genius, rammed with infectiously catchy tunes from Nick Christian Sayer, guitar riffs, pop culture references and a fin-de-siecle mentality where the end of the 20th century, and the hopes for the 21st, collide.
 With references to Marilyn Monroe, William Burroughs, Andy Warhol, 2000AD, MTV, Che Guevara, Elvis Presley, and LSD scattered throughout their oeuvre, the band were the perfect end of the century pop entity.

 1988’s Pop Art, if the title doesn’t make it obvious enough, sets out its stall on opener Trash City, a sci-fi, comic book low culture celebration that is very much in the spirit of Pop Will Eat Itself at their referential best.
 The track is the opening salvo in one of the best side one’s ever recorded, as the band tear through song after song.
 There’s breakthrough single I Want Your Love, the fantastic Revolution Baby, the blasting Psychosonic Cindy and the hippy chill out of Sister Moon.
 Incredible stuff!

 The second side takes its foot off the pedal slightly.
 The cover of Holly and the Italians’ Tell That Girl to Shut Up is a punk-pop masterpiece, but Wild Star and Alan Moore-referencing Hanging Out with Halo Jones are the two weakest tracks on the album – not terrible by any means, but lacking the energy and the effortlessness of the rest of the album.